InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/extensions-for-sustainable-growth.md

 ## Problem

-As the number of contributions to a mature InnerSource repository rapidly increase, it adds more burden on code reviews and maintenance.
+As the number of contributions to a mature InnerSource repository rapidly increases, it adds more burden on code reviews and maintenance.
 How do we allow for faster release of new features, encouraging innovation and experimentation; while also keeping the repository well maintained?

 ## Story